Margaret Burbidge: Personal life

-Eleanor Margaret Peachey was born in Davenport, Stockport, UK, nine months after the Armistice of 11 November 1918 that ended the First World War.
-She was the daughter of Marjorie Stott Peachey and Stanley John Peachey.
-She first became interested in astronomy aged 3 or 4, after seeing the stars on a ferry trip across the English Channel.
+Eleanor Margaret Peachey was born in Davenport, Stockport, UK.
+As a child, Margaret deduced that her birth had been exactly nine months after the Armistice of 11 November 1918 that ended the First World War, so concluded that she was probably conceived when the armistice was announced.
+She was the daughter of Marjorie Stott Peachey and Stanley John Peachey; her father was a lecturer in chemistry at the Manchester School of Technology (now part of the University of Manchester) and her mother was one of his students.
+A few years after Margaret was born, Stanley obtained a patent related to the vulcanisation of rubber, which made enough money for the family to move to London in 1921 where he set up his own industrial chemistry laboratory.
+Margaret first became interested in astronomy aged 3 or 4, after seeing the stars on a ferry trip across the English Channel.
 By age 12, she was reading astronomy textbooks by James Jeans, a distant relative of her mother.

 On 2 April 1948, Margaret Peachey married Geoffrey Burbidge.
 The couple had met six months earlier at University College London.
 Geoffrey was a theoretical physicist, but Margaret's passion for astronomy convinced him to switch to theoretical astrophysics.
 The two collaborated on much of their subsequent research.
 The couple had a daughter, Sarah, who was born in late 1956.
 In 1977, Margaret became a United States citizen.
 Geoffrey Burbidge died in 2010.
 Margaret Burbidge died on 5 April 2020, in San Francisco at age 100 after a fall.